 6. The Slender Man

-Something about the quite fictional figure proved rather compelling, and stories and other images of the newly-created Slender Man began to propagate themselves on the Internet.
+Something about the quite fictional figure proved rather compelling, and stories and other images of the newly-created Slender Man began to propagate themselves on the internet.
 A few short years later, and the Slender Man is now the stuff of millennial urban legend, starring in creepy blog projects, images, and even a remarkably good series of YouTube videos.

 Sometime he is portrayed with tentacles sprouting out of his back to grasp those who attempt to escape him.
 He is often thought to have weird psychic powers, and may have the ability to stop or otherwise alter time.
-Some who come into contact with the Slender Man fall prey to "slender sickness," causing coughing and other fell syndromes.
+Some who come into contact with the Slender Man fall prey to "slender sickness," causing coughing and other symptoms.
 The Slender Man may have an oddly symbiotic relationship with video cameras, as many modern-day horrors do.